splitlearning/splitlearning.github.io/index.md

 significantly reduced for the same reason.
-In terms of model performance, the accuracies of Split NN remained competitive to other distributed deep learning methods like federated learning and large batch synchronous SGD with a drastically smaller client side computational burden when training on a larger number of clients as shown below in terms of teraflops of computation and gigabytes of communication when split learning is used to train Resnet and VGG architectures over 100, 500 clients with CIFAR 10 and CIFAR 100 datasets.
+In terms of model performance, the accuracies of Split NN remained competitive to other distributed deep learning methods like federated learning and large batch synchronous SGD with a drastically smaller client side computational burden when training on a larger number of clients as shown below in terms of teraflops of computation and gigabytes of communication when split learning is used to train Resnet and VGG architectures over 100 and 500 clients with CIFAR 10 and CIFAR 100 datasets.

 ![](https://splitlearning.github.io/splitTable.png)
 ![](https://splitlearning.github.io/splitPlot.png)